LucaPanofsky/forma-ui/README.md

 ## Backend options

-This template is a POC backed by **PGlite** — PostgreSQL compiled to WASM, running entirely in the browser and persisting data in IndexedDB.
+The default backend is **PGlite** — PostgreSQL compiled to WASM, running entirely in the browser and persisting in IndexedDB.
 No server required.

-The same SQL-first approach is designed to extend to real backends without changing the data model or the queries:
+The same SQL-first approach extends to real backends without changing the data model or the queries:

-**PostgREST** — expose a real PostgreSQL database as a REST API and replace the PGlite client with HTTP calls, while keeping the same named query conventions.
+**PostgREST** — expose a real PostgreSQL database as a REST API and replace the PGlite client with HTTP calls, keeping the same named query conventions.
 See [postgrest.org](https://postgrest.org).

+> todo: pgrest client (json-schema to http client)
+> todo: docker-compose with pgrest

-**PGlite local-first with sync** — run PGlite in the browser as the local replica and sync it with a real PostgreSQL instance using live queries.
-PGlite supports this model natively via [ElectricSQL](https://electric-sql.com), enabling offline-capable apps with real-time updates.
+**PGlite local-first with sync** — run PGlite in the browser as a local replica and sync with a real PostgreSQL instance via [ElectricSQL](https://electric-sql.com), enabling offline-capable apps with real-time updates.

 The data model you write today is valid in all three cases.